Badge - National College for DUI Defense

 Badge - Super Lawyers

-DUI Checkpoints: 5 Tips by a DUI Lawyer GA for your Defense
+DUI Checkpoints: 5 Defense Tips from our DUI Lawyer GA Team

-For the last 25 years, over 1000 times each year, a sobriety checkpoint set up by various law enforcement agencies has resulted in DUI charges being lodged against clients who committed no traffic violations.
-Only about 30% of those accused seek out the best DUI defense lawyer for their case, to challenge Georgia DUI checkpoints.
+For the last 35 years, over 1000 times each year, a sobriety checkpoint set up by various law enforcement agencies in Georgia.
+These drunk driving checkpoint arrests have resulted in DUI charges being lodged against citizens who committed no traffic violations, yet had to pass through a roadblock, show their driver's license, and then were arrested for DUI.

 Through various federal and state court appeals, Georgia checkpoints have been made more difficult to justify under the 4th Amendment, when advanced planning and oversight (by police supervisors) cannot be proven.
-This requirement stems from the principle that warrantless detention is presumptively unconstitutional, absent a neutral, non-biased plan being part of that police agency's documentation at a "programmatic" level.
+This requirement stems from the principle that warrantless, forcible traffic stops and detention is presumptively unconstitutional, absent a neutral, non-biased plan being part of that police agency's documentation at a "programmatic" level.

 Avoiding DUI Checkpoints Near Me for Roadblocks Near Me Tonight

-Checkpoint In addition, when a new avenue to attack the legality of a roadblock under the Fourth Amendment exists, this always increases the chances of having the entire case tossed out of court.
-While only about 1 in 25 "traffic stop" cases result in such dismissals, at least 1 in 10 of our check point cases get resolved on such search and seizure challenges.
+In addition, when a new avenue to attack the legality of a roadblock under the Fourth Amendment exists, this always increases the chances of having the entire case tossed out of court.
+While only about 1 in 25 "traffic stop" cases result in such dismissals, a majority of other cases involving check points near me get resolved on such search and seizure challenges.

 Five Tips on Avoiding DUI Checkpoints Tonight Near Me